 WHO IS ON FMB?

 FMB is comprised of 9 members and chaired by the Director of Finance.
-Of the 8 FMB members, there is one CPB rep, one Club rep, and one Senate rep.
+Of the 8 FMB members, there is at least one Club rep and one Senate rep.

 HOW DOES FMB ALLOCATE MONEY?